-Your initial investment will include a van or trailer, kitchen equipment, and food preparation gear.
+Your initial investment for a food truck business will include a van or trailer, kitchen equipment, and food preparation gear.
 You’ll also need to investigate what permits and certifications are needed in your local area.

 If you’ve always dreamed of owning your own restaurant or cafe but don’t have hundreds of thousands of dollars for start-up capital, a food truck could be a great option.

 If you’re good with animals, particularly dogs, you could establish a pet sitting and dog walking business.

 You can start working with a platform like Rover, which can help you to find your feet.
 You can simply set up your profile and search for jobs in your local area, connecting with potential clients via the third-party platform.

 You can tailor your services to your preferences, from walking dogs to staying with pets during the day or overnight if their owners are away.
 You’ll need to love animals, and you may need to pass a basic background check and opt for an insurance package.